-Software Maintenance Upgrade (SMU)
+Software Maintenance Upgrade package

 The Software Maintenance Upgrade (SMU) is a package that can be installed on a system to provide a patch fix or security resolution to a released image for a specific defect in order to respond to immediate issues.
 It does not contain new features.

-- SMU is a method to fix bugs in an existing release, and allows the application of a PSIRT fix in an existing release
+SMU is a method to fix bugs in an existing release and allows the application of a PSIRT fix in an existing release.

-- SMU is NOT an upgrade path from release X to release Y
+SMU is NOT an upgrade path from release X to release Y.

-The device only supports “Hot Patching”.
-This means:
+The device only supports:

-- The running image is modified in-place or in-service
+The running image is modified in-place or in-service.

-- This avoids downtime and interruption of service
+This avoids downtime and interruption of service.

 -